 When designing a new website or just a new section of your website, you might think putting all the pieces together should be a no brainer.
-As far as your overall content is good and cover all the features you want to promote, you should be fine to go.
+As long as the content is good and covers all the features you want to promote, you should be fine to go.

 However, deciding the overall content layout for your website is not a random task.
 The reasoning behind designing your website layout needs to relate to your business goals to have a powerful impact on your conversion rate.

 Deciding your overall website layout is not a random task.

 Today we want to show you how to use the concept of the inverted pyramid when designing your website layout.
 If you have been interested in writing and editing you may have heard about this concept as a strategy to create efficient content.

 Generally, this is used by journalists and writers to prioritize newsworthy content.
 However, we are going to learn how to use the same concept to define your website layout.

 The idea of the inverted pyramid is basically about placing your most important content at the top and drilling down to the least important content.

 Why not start with your homepage?
 The following steps will help you decide what to place on your homepage and where.
 So, you can achieve the highest conversion rate possible.